The best of Irving Fine’s work is touched by genius and has stayed in limited circulation on the concert stage.

 I found the book on eBay for $4.99.
 The essay is naturally dated but is still an interesting read.
 It’s not easy to compress all this information into something for a general audience.

 As mentioned at the top of the page, Irving Fine recorded the two middle movements of Music for Piano in the early Fifties.
 As far as I know, the whole set was not committed to disc until 1991, when Michael Boriskin recorded an essential New World recital that includes the three short sonatas (sometimes called Three Amateur Sonatas) by Fine’s great friend Harold Shapero.

 When considering the whys and wherefores of Boston Neo-Classicism, comparing the Shapero and Fine pieces on Boriskin’s disc is a worthy crucible.
-There is doubt the Shapero pieces are better music.
+In the end, the Shapero pieces are better.
 Honestly, I can’t understand why professional pianists don’t play these tiny masterworks more often, especially the first sonata in D Major.

 Shapero may have greater genius, but Fine has something almost as attractive.
 Boriskin describes it perfectly in his liner notes: “While it inhabits the same sound world as the Shapero sonatas, Fine’s lyricism is more overt and vocal, his textures richer and more traditionally pianistic, and the rhetoric more flowing.”

 Boriskin clearly listened to Fine’s version of “Waltz-Gavotte” as he emulates some delightful dance rubato not marked in the score.
 A worthy 2001 recording of Music for Piano by Andrew Willis offers a more overtly passionate perspective than either Boriskin or Fine.